 The accidents that you have to report are those that involve any damages whatsoever.
-It is essential to report a car accident in order to be able to recover any damages.
-The police report is invaluable in determining fault, in facilitating claims with the insurers, providing correct documentation of the crash, etc. It is recommended that to file a report even if the law does not expressly require it.
+It is essential to report a car accident in order to recover any damages.
+The police report is invaluable in determining fault, facilitating claims with the insurers, providing correct documentation of the crash, etc. It is recommended that to file a report even if the law does not expressly require it.

-This document is imperative because it brings to court valuable evidence of any personal injury that occurred and contains relevant and very well documented information about the damage and the liability.
+This document is imperative because it brings to court valuable evidence of any personal injury that occurred and contains relevant and well-documented information about the damage and the liability.

 A police report helps you in a number of ways:

 Remember to take photos of the scene, your vehicle, and your injuries.
-Here a few details you should include in your photos:
+Here are a few details you should include in your photos:

 If the police do not come to the accident scene, you can go to the police department to file your report.
 You can do it online or at the police station, or file the report with the DMV (Department of Motor Vehicle).
 It is important to know that, the more documentation you are able to provide, the more evidence to support your claim can be made available.
 When you file a car accident claim you need to consider the following: